cliffnyendwe/instagram/README.md

 * cliff123

 # Description
-Gallary is an application where users can view different types of images based on the categories they have chosed.They can also view images based on the location they have also chosen.
+Instagram is an application where users can view their images/photos once they havve created an account,logged in and .

 # Features

-* View different photos that interest me.
+* Sign in to the application to start using.
-* Click on a single photo to expand it and also view the details of the photo.
-The photo details must appear on a modal within the same route as the main page.
+* Upload my pictures to the application.
-* Search for different categories of photos. (ie. flowers, Food)
+* See my profile with all my pictures.
-* Copy a link to the photo to share with my friends.
+* Follow other users and see their pictures on my timeline.
-* View photos based on the location they were taken.
+* Like a picture and leave a comment on it.

 # Live Demo